 - a.
 While there has been increase in concentrations of inorganic nutrients attributable to golf course maintenance and operation, the increased levels fall within ranges of natural variability measured at other Kona Coast sites that have absolutely no development. - b.
 As the high nutrient water moves toward the sea, the nutrient concentration decreases due to mixing as well as biological up-take, and no elevation can be detected at the shoreline. - c.
-There is no evidence of negative impact to the aquatic community exposed to this high nutrient water as it moves to the sea. - quality of the Hulopoe-Manele coastal waters, Petitioner's consultant, Richard Brock, stated that, presently, considerable debris and sediment reach the sea following heavy rains.
+There is no evidence of negative impact to the aquatic community exposed to this high nutrient water as it moves to the sea. - 75.
+In his study of the marine communities and water quality of the Hulopoe-Manele coastal waters, Petitioner's consultant, Richard Brock, stated that, presently, considerable debris and sediment reach the sea following heavy rains.